stellar/soroban-quest/quests/3-reverse-engineer/README.md

 <summary>Are you curious?
 Go ahead.
 Read on...</summary>

-The reason we've taken you to see the full transaction meta is to point out that included in this XDR is also the `wasmId`!
+The reason we've taken you to see the full transaction meta is to point out that included in this XDR is also the `wasmHash`!
 Yeah, that's right.
-The ID of the installed WASM executable!
+The unique identifier of the installed WASM executable!

-In short, when you `deploy` a soroban contract, two things happen: first the code is "installed" (the wasm byte-code is uploaded, identified by its hash), then it is "deployed" (a `contract_id` is created that points to the installed code's hash).
+In short, when you `deploy` a soroban contract, two things happen: first the code is "installed" (the wasm byte-code is uploaded, identified by its hash), then it is "deployed" (a `contract_address` is created that points to the installed code's hash).

 It's a bit of a journey from there, and I highly suggest you take a trip to [this part][get-wasm-code] of the [`getLedgerEntries` method][gle] on the